jentery/mdia360v2/index.md

 After class, please read "Situating Play in Games" in the class notebook.

+Exit tickets begin today and end on Monday, March 30th.

 *Please email me if you have trouble accessing the class notebook or questions about the exit tickets.*

 ## M Jan.
 12: Keep Playing: From Motivation to Exploitation